Skip to main content

 Your baby may be full if they:

-• seem content and relaxed when coming off the breast
+• seem content and relaxed when coming off your breast

 • open and relax their arms beside their body